 Jonathan Moffett’s (Michael Jackson) interesting drum rack; with three bass drums and crash cymbals set up behind him that he strikes without turning around.

-And finally, an overhead shot of Neil Peart’s kit.
+And finally, an overhead shot of Neil Peart’s (Rush) kit.

 Again, this is just a small sample of some unique drum set configurations.
 There are so many drummers who use innovative setups that set them apart visually.
 Hopefully, these will inspire you to experiment with your own setup masterpiece.